Cholera Shield Engineered Spores for Rapid Cholera Protection **A Engineering SuperBugs for Good! | HTGAA 2026 | Fiona Connolly **

 Aim 3: Visionary — Deployable Prophylactic at Scale

-Vision: Transform Cholera Shield into a manufactureable, deployable humanitarian countermeasure that fills the 2–4 week gap when outbreaks occur.
+The visionary aim: turn Cholera Shield into a manufactureable, deployable humanitarian countermeasure that fills the 2 – 4 week gap between outbreak declaration and OCV protection.

 Broader impact: Platform extensibility to other AB₅ toxins (ETEC heat-labile toxin, Shiga toxin); paradigm shift from reactive treatment to pre-emptive biological protection; equity-centered design for global populations at greatest risk.